AckerlyXu/heima/articles/hdinsight/hdinsight-storm-overview.md

     * Azure DocumentDb

 * Securely combines the capabilities of multiple HDInsight clusters by using Virtual Network.
-You can create analytic pipelines that use Storm, Kafka, Spark, HBase, or Hadoop clusters.
+You can create analytic pipelines that use Storm, Spark, HBase, or Hadoop clusters.

 For a list of companies that are using Apache Storm for their real-time analytics solutions, see [Companies using Apache Storm](https://storm.apache.org/documentation/Powered-By.html).